 When you submit a prescription drug claim to Washington State Rx Services, the plan pays the claim based on the following rules, no matter where you purchased the drug:

 - The plan pays based on the allowed amount.
-If the pharmacy charges you more than the allowed amount, you will pay your usual coinsurance (and deductible and ancillary charge* if applicable), plus the difference between what the plan paid and the pharmacy's charge.
+If the pharmacy charges you more than the allowed amount, you will pay your usual coinsurance (and deductible if applicable), plus the difference between what the plan paid and the pharmacy's charge.

 - UMP Classic pays all prescription drug claims, including non-network, based on coinsurance.